Iceland in December: What to expect?

 Top Things to do in Iceland in December

 December is a special time in Reykjavik and all of Iceland.
 The Christmas season is a huge thing for us locals and that means that almost every single person will be happily filled with that warm Christmas spirit from the end of November and through the whole holiday season.

 Here are a few suggestions for awesome things to do in Reykjavik, Iceland that is especially awesome in December:

 - Wrap yourself in all your layers of clothes, take a romantic walk in down town Reykjavik and try to find all 13 hidden hologram Santa Clauses around the city (they will be hiding in windows and on buildings!).
 Also, you must stop to enjoy warm coffee/hot chocolate and Icelandic pastries at some local shop that you can’t pronounce the name of!
 (Psst!
 If you don’t know where to begin, here is a blog about our top coffee shops in town!).

 - Try to see the Northern Lights!
 December is one of the best months of the year and has the highest chance of seeing the Northern lights.
 You have two ways to do this; either renting a car to search for them yourself or going on a guided northern lights tour.
 Both have their pro’s and cons.
 Renting your own car can be a lot of fun since you’ll be able to take it at your own pace which is always nice.
 But it would be nice to have 4×4 all-wheel drive car since the roads can get slippery during winter.
 Going on a Northern Lights tour is my first recommendation for Northern Lights as you’ll have an expert scouting out the best areas in Iceland to give you the absolute highest chances of seeing the lights.
-The tour also teaches you the basic tricks to be able to photograph the Northern Lights which adds a lot of fun to the experience.
+The tour also teaches you the best tricks to be able to photograph the Northern Lights which adds a lot of fun to the experience.
 Regardless of which option you’ll go with – I wish you the best of luck on your northern lights hunting adventure!